Koliostro/AliceChess/README.md

 - [ ] Create server for multiplayer
 - [ ] Add Cheshire's chess regime

+## How to build project

+First of all you need to download all listed packages.

+--= How to compile from scratch =--

+--= Requirements =--

+1) nodeJS (v.
+20.12.1 this version used to work, may work on other version)
+2) npm (v.
+10.8.3 simu;ar to nodeJS may work on other version
+3) electron (v.
+4) electron-forge/cli (v.

+--= Instalation =--

+Electron:
+npm install --save-dev electron

+Electron-forge/cli:
+npm install --save-dev electron-forge/cli npx electron-forge import

+--= Compilation =--

+To compile run "npm run make" other work will do compiler and created configuration

 ## Goal of project

 The goal of project it's creation of playable version of Alice's chess and Cheshire's chess.
 I did't find any good realisation of those games.
 So I'll do this with fancy visual and multiplayer.
 Server will be done specialy for this.